Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 As you know, our mantra is continuous improvement, so I wouldn't expect our next announcement to be simply a clone of the DOUBLE-DOUBLE.
 First of all, that would be boring.
 But also we need to focus on the drivers of success.
 So I would expect that that's the kind of picture that we would be painting.

-I know that the some of you has suggestions for the structure of this program, and you are absolutely free to share them with us.
+I know that the some of you have suggestions for the structure of this program, and you are absolutely free to share them with us.
 Be aware that any good idea you come up with will be shamelessly stolen without any credit to the author.

 Now, as part of the DOUBLE-DOUBLE, we've adopted a number of specific initiatives that support our overall objectives.
 One of these is our price integrity program, which some of you have asked about.